 If you want to create your own logo with this post, you now have all the basis of what you need to take into consideration.

-Adobe Illustrator This is a vector design software.
+💥 Adobe Illustrator , this is a vector design software that almost everyone uses!

-Shop for your favorite font on webfonts On this website you must check the type can be used as a brand.
+💥 Shop for your favorite font on fonts On this website you must check the type can be used as a brand.
 Some are just made for applications and not logos.

 Start Designing Your Brand With This Logo Maker Tutorial